scontain/scone/k8s.md

 export CLI_NAMESPACE="..."
 ```

 Next we create a Kubernetes namespace and pull secrets.
 We assume here that we can use the same PAT for different pull secrets.
-Please adjust in case you use a unique PAT for each pull secret:
+Please adjust in case you use a unique PAT for each pull secret.

+Also, in case you built and pushed the image to a different registry, you need to adjust the value for `docker-server` in the  `docker-registry` secret accordingly.

 ```bash
 export CLI_NAMESPACE=${CLI_NAMESPACE:-scone-tools}